 - Sandy Lezon for Warrenville Library Trustee (second term) – ELECTED

-2020 DuPage area Primary candidates supported by the DuPage County Green Party:
+2020 DuPage County area Primary Election candidates supported by the DuPage County Green Party:

 - Rich Giovanoni for Niles Township Green Party Committeeperson, Cook County (Morton Grove, Skokie, Niles, and Lincolnwood area) – ELECTED